TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 12/Luke 12.44.md

 ---

-Of a truth I say unto you, that he will set him over all that he hath.
+Truly I tell you, that he will set him over all that he has.